wbsoft/parce/docs/source/treestructure.rst

 :meth:`~Query.dump`
-    for debugging, dumps all resulting nodes to standard output :meth:`~Query.list`
+    for debugging, dumps all resulting nodes to standard output :meth:`~Query.count`
-    aggregates the result set in a list.
-:meth:`~Query.count`
     returns the number of nodes in the result set.
 :meth:`~Query.pick`